untangle/ngfw_pkgs/untangle-development-kernel/files/usr/share/doc/untangle-development-kernel/README.txt

 5. boot a UVM instance
 ----------------------

-Using the kernel and initrd produced earlier:
+Using the kernel and initrd produced earlier, and specifying the LAN interface on your host:

-  untangle-qemu-run-uvm -f ~/images/stretch-uvm.qcow2 -k path/to/vmlinuz -i ~/images/dracut.initrd
+  untangle-qemu-run -u -f ~/images/stretch-uvm.qcow2 -k path/to/vmlinuz -i ~/images/dracut.initrd -n eth0

 This will spawn an SDL (graphical) window with your qemu VM, and leave you with the QEMU monitor in the calling shell.